rudderlabs/rudder-transformer/README.md

 1. Clone this repository
 2. Run `npm run setup`
-3. Build by running `npm run build:clean`
+3. Build the service with `npm run build:clean`
 4. Start the server with `npm start`

 ## Transformer without User Functions